seriesseed/equity/Series Seed - Restated Certificate of Incorporation.md

 (Pursuant to Sections 242 and 245 of the
 General Corporation Law of the State of Delaware)

-[Corporation Name], a corporation organized and existing under and by virtue of the provisions of the General Corporation Law of the State of Delaware (the “General Corporation Law”), does hereby certify as follows.
+[Corporation Name], a corporation organized and existing under and by virtue of the provisions of the General Corporation Law of the State of Delaware (the "General Corporation Law"), does hereby certify as follows.

 1. The name of this corporation is [Corporation Name] and that this corporation was originally incorporated pursuant to the General Corporation Law on [Date] under the name [Corporation Name].